pal-ayaya/palia-leaks/index.md

 ## Earth temple concept

 Compared to the released version, some side areas have become inaccessible, and the whole pipe maze section is missing.
+The final galdur-gardener area was also changed completely.

 <video src="./files/earth-temple.mov" controls style="width: 100%"></video>
 <video src="./files/earth-temple-2.mov" controls style="width: 100%"></video>